 Deciding the best time to go to Sri Lanka depends on your trip objectives and where on the island you want to visit.
 Although Sri Lanka is a relatively small island, it experiences two distinct monsoon seasons with some "shoulder" months between the two seasons.
 For many people, the best time to visit Sri Lanka is in November, when visitors can still enjoy the decent weather at the popular beaches in the south while avoiding a bulk of the crowds.

-Sri Lanka has sunshine on some part of the island pretty much year round, however, if you're like most people and plan to head to the beaches in the south, the driest months are between December and March, and thus these months also tend to be the most crowded.
+Sri Lanka has sunshine on some part of the island pretty much year-round, but if you're like most people and plan to head to the beaches in the south, the driest months are between December and March, and thus these months also tend to be the most crowded.
 Galle, Unawatuna, Mirissa, Weligama, and Hikkaduwa are driest and receive the most visitors between December and March.
 October and November are often the wettest months in the area.
 Temperatures rise month over month in intensity until April, or May brings rain and cooler temperatures.

 If visiting between May and October, you'll need to go to the northern or eastern sides of the island to find more sunshine.
 Jaffna and Trincomalee, although less popular, are good places to visit when the southwestern monsoon is causing heavy rain around Galle.